miczho/self-notes/topics/cs479-notes.md

 ### 2nd Normal Form

-All non-key attributes are dependant on the key
+All non-key attributes are dependant on the entire key

 ### 3rd Normal Form

-All attrubutes can only be determined by the key and no other column
+All attributes can only be determined by the key and no other column

 ### Summary